How it works

 Here are some ideas for making the most of your time in the British Museum area now that you are free from your baggage.
 Some notable places to relax before a flight are Hyde Park, St. James's Park, and Oxhey Woods Nature Reserve.
 You can also go for a hike around Buckingham Palace, Isleworth Ait, and Hyde Park.
 And if you’re looking for a night on the town, check out Opium, Ronnie Scott's, and The London Cocktail Club.

 Why is Bounce the best luggage storage provider in the British Museum area?

 ✅$10,000 Bounce Guarantee on each booking to protect your belongings

 ✅Vetted store locations to ensure trust and safety

 ✅2 minute booking process online or via mobile app, then just walk in and check your bags in

 ✅Thousands of 5 star reviews, hundreds of thousands of bags stored

 How do I store luggage near British Museum with Bounce?You can find the closest luggage storage location to British Museum really easily.
 Simply select a location here.
 Find the shop that meets your preferences in terms of location & hours.
 Once you’ve chosen a location, you can book in under 2 minutes.
-We’ll ask for payment details upfront, but you can cancel your reservation if you end up not needing it.

 Space does fill up so booking before you go there is required, but you can show up right away.
 With your booking confirmation in hand, we’ll give you the exact details and directions to the shop.
 Once there, all you have to do is show your booking confirmation and we’ll tag and check in your bags.